jcbsmpsn/kubernetes-rbac-walkthrough/README.md

 # Kubernetes RBAC Walkthrough

-A walk through of configuring RBAC in Kubernetes 1.6, which is unreleased at the time of writing.
+A walk through of configuring RBAC in Kubernetes 1.5, with a couple of notes about differences that will be in 1.6.

 ## Assumptions